USS Nimitz

 USS Nimitz (CVN-68) is an aircraft carrier of the United States Navy, and the lead ship of her class.
 One of the largest warships in the world, she was laid down, launched, and commissioned as CVAN-68, "aircraft carrier, attack, nuclear powered", but she was later redesignated as CVN-68, "aircraft carrier, multi-mission, nuclear-powered", on 30 June 1975, as part of a fleet-wide realignment that year.

 The ship was named after World War II Pacific fleet commander Chester W. Nimitz, USN, (1885–1966), who was the Navy's third fleet admiral.
-She is the only Nimitz-class carrier whose official name is just the surname of the person for whom it is named.
+She is the only Nimitz-class carrier whose official name is just the surname of the person for whom she is named.
 Nimitz had her homeport at Naval Station Norfolk until 1987, when she was relocated to Naval Station Bremerton in Washington (now part of Naval Base Kitsap).
 Following her refueling and complex overhaul in 2001, her home port was changed to Naval Air Station North Island in San Diego County, California.
 The home port of Nimitz was again moved to Naval Station Everett in Washington in 2012.

 In January 2015, Nimitz changed home port from Everett back to Naval Base Kitsap.
 With the inactivation of in 2012 and decommissioning in 2017, Nimitz is now the oldest serving aircraft carrier in the world.
+On 10 March 2026, she began what was supposed to be her final voyage, but on 14 March 2026, the Navy extended her active service through March 2027, to maintain the 11-carrier mandate.